-Most currently advanced economies experienced a peak in manufacturing employment at about 30% of employment, but, with the prime exception of East Asian countries, later industrializers do not seem to follow this pattern (Rodrik 2013a, 2013b).
+Most currently advanced economies experienced a peak in manufacturing employment at about 30 per cent of employment, but, with the prime exception of East Asian countries, later industrializers do not seem to follow this pattern (Rodrik 2013a, 2013b).
 There is a global shift towards both lower employment in industry at all levels of income per capita (Subramanian 2014), and de-industrialization, the shift from manufacturing to service economies, taking place at significantly lower levels of income (Rodrik 2013a, 2013b).
-While there is evidence that some labor is remaining in agriculture rather than transitioning to manufacturing (Timmer and Akkus 2008), employment is also shifting to the low productivity or informal service sector (McMillan and Rodrik 2012).
-In many countries, growth in industrial employment has grown less quickly than the very high rate of urban population growth (UNRISD 2010), contravening the traditional, Lewis-ian idea that it was labor demand in modern industries that was supposed to stimulate urban in-migration.
-The percentage of employment in service industry has substantially increased in recent decades, reflecting an increase in informal activities (van der Hoeven 2012).
-When labor moves from agriculture into "low-value" services and the informal sector, this may not create the same opportunities for stable and growing incomes or other improvements in living standards.
-Van der Hoeven (2012) identified global trends that he termed the "precarization" of labor, which included a declining employment population ratio, an increase in service employment, a high share of workers in informal economy, and declining wage share and greater income inequality (van der Hoeven 2012).
+While there is evidence that some labour is remaining in agriculture rather than transitioning to manufacturing (Timmer and Akkus 2008), employment is also shifting to the low-productivity or informal service sector (McMillan and Rodrik 2012).
+In many countries, growth in industrial employment has grown less quickly than the very high rate of urban population growth (UNRISD 2010), contravening the traditional, Lewisian idea that it was labour demand in modern industries that was supposed to stimulate urban in-migration.
+The percentage of employment in service industry has substantially increased in recent decades, partially reflecting an increase in informal activities (van der Hoeven 2012).
+When labour moves from agriculture into 'low-value' services and the informal sector, this may not create the same opportunities for stable and growing incomes or other improvements in living standards.
+Van der Hoeven (2012) identified global trends that he termed the 'precarization' of labour, which included a declining employment population ratio, an increase in service employment, a high share of workers in informal economy, and declining wage share and greater income inequality (van der Hoeven 2012).

 While these global patterns are certainly important, they have played out differently in different countries and regions.
-The UNRISD (2010) identifies several distinct, currently observable development paths, including the classic transition to manufacturing (which these authors claim benefits a majority of people), industrialization with dualist labor markets (many Latin American countries, with a large urban labor force of self-employed, domestic labor, and small enterprises), service-led growth, made more possible by increasing tradability of services (India), agricultural dominance (low-income, deindustrialized, large informal sector), and mineral rich economies (high productivity, low employment extractive industry dominates output).
+The UNRISD (2010) identifies several distinct, currently observable development paths, including the classic transition to manufacturing (which these authors claim benefits a majority of people), industrialization with dualist labour markets (many Latin American countries, with a large urban labour force of self-employed, domestic labour, and small enterprises), service-led growth, made more possible by increasing tradability of services (India), agricultural dominance (low-income, de-industrialized, large informal sector), and mineral rich economies (high productivity, low employment extractive industry dominates output).

-In Latin America and sub-Saharan Africa, labor has moved in the "wrong direction," from more productive to less productive work (McMillan and Rodrik 2012).
-This phenomenon could be related to a specialization and dependence on high productivity extraction industries with limited opportunity for employment expansion, exacerbated by globalization (McMillan and Rodrik 2012).
-In Latin America, manufacturing productivity increases could have resulted in growth reducing structural change by allocating labor to less productive activity (McMillan and Rodrik 2012), evidenced by a dropping share in employment in both agriculture and manufacturing, and an increase in services (Harttgen and McMillan 2014), along with an increase in informal sector employment over the last several decades (van der Hoeven 2012).
-In sub-Saharan Africa, the share of the labor force employed in agriculture fell by about 10 percentage points between 2000 and 2010.
-Over the same period, the share in manufacturing increased by about 2.5 percentage points, and services increased by 8 percentage points, on average(Harttgen and McMillan 2014).
+In Latin America and sub-Saharan Africa (SSA), labour has moved in the 'wrong direction', from more productive to less productive work (McMillan and Rodrik 2012).
+This phenomenon could be related to a specialization and dependence on high-productivity extraction industries with limited opportunity for employment expansion, exacerbated by globalization (McMillan and Rodrik 2012).
+In Latin America, manufacturing productivity increases could have resulted in growth reducing structural change by allocating labour to less productive activity (McMillan and

+Rodrik 2012), evidenced by a dropping share in employment in both agriculture and manufacturing, and an increase in services (McMillan and Harttgen 2014), along with an increase in informal sector employment over the last several decades (van der Hoeven 2012).
+In SSA, the share of the labour force employed in agriculture fell by about ten percentage points between 2000 and 2010.
+Over the same period, the share in manufacturing increased by about 2.5 percentage points, and services increased by eight percentage points, on average (McMillan and Harttgen 2014).
 In the early structural change models, there is an implicit assumption of a connection between increased production and increased incomes.
 If rising productivity leads to non-employment generating growth, this assumption becomes increasingly problematic.

-2.3 Structural Change and Inclusive Development
+2.3 Structural change and inclusive development